 iView Type Description Canvas Displays predefined templates with various presentations for content and graphics.

-iView Type Description Custom Displays custom text, HTML, or Flash presentations or to execute custom scripts, such as JavaScript.
-RSA recommends that only trusted Administrators have permission to create and edit custom iViews.
-Embeds entire web pages directly in an iView.
+Custom Displays custom text, HTML, or Flash presentations or to run custom scripts, such as JavaScript.
+RSA recommends that: • Only trusted Administrators have permission to create and edit custom iViews.
+Any JavaScript should be reviewed for malicious content before adding the JavaScript into the custom iViews.
+Embedded Embeds entire web pages directly in an iView.
 URL Note: Embedded URL iViews do not support scroll bars.
 Global Search Displays search criteria options in an iView for the user to search records across applications.

-Landing Page Displays links to frequently used tasks.
-You can use the Landing Page iView as a homepage to easily access your selected links.
+iView Type Description Landing Page Displays links to frequently used tasks.
+You can use the Landing Page iView as a home page to easily access your selected links.
 Links List Displays links to websites, intranet sites, and frequently used internal application pages in a single iView.
 Report Displays global reports in a single iView.
-Additionally, you can display charts generated through a statistics search.
+Also, you can display charts that are generated through a statistics search.
 RSS Feed Displays data from an RSS feed.
 RSS feeds contain headlines and summary information from articles on websites supporting RSS.
 Video Embeds video directly in an iView using HTML.